ESSENTIAL MATHEMATICS - 2017/8

 provide a basis in mathematics and computation that can be used as a basis for deeper understanding of physics, and fora further study of mathematics and computation

 The learning and teaching methods include:

-44h of combined lectures and workshops as 4h/week x 11 weeks. , a one-hour summative test (usually in weeks 6-8), plus a 1.5 hour end of semester final examination.
+44h of combined lectures and workshops as 4h/week x 11 weeks.
+The material is covered at a self-paced manner by the students using online resources.
+In addition lectures will take place introducing , commenting and advising the students on the different topics according to the order above in 'Module contents'.
+During these classes two one-hour multiple PC based formative tests take, a one-hour summative test (usually in weeks 6-8), plus a 1.5 hour end of semester final examination.

 22h of guided computing self-study as 2h/week x 11 weeks.
 The taught material is broken down into a series of 11 units,each of which has a formative test to provide feedback on the level of understanding.
 An end of semester class test will contain one two-part question, both parts of which should be attempted.

 The assessment strategy is designed to provide students with the opportunity to demonstrate:

 ability to apply mathematical knowledge to unseen problems of a nature similar to those studied inclass